 Even if you've bought something before, read the label again.
 You never know when ingredients might change.

 2. Ask Questions -- When you go out to eat, whether at a restaurant or a friend's house, ask what's in the food.
 Ask if food has been prepared using the same surface or utensils as a food you are allergic to.
 At a restaurant, talk to the chef, manager, and your server about your allergies.
 Order food that's prepared simply.
 Always carry your medication with you, just in case.
 When eating at a friend's house, offer to bring a “safe” dish that others can share.

-3. Carry Medicine -- Your doctor will probably prescribe an Auvi-Q or EpiPen (injectable epinephrine).
+3. Carry Medicine -- Your doctor will probably prescribe injectable epinephrine (Adrenaclick, Auvi-Q, EpiPen, Symjepi, or a generic auto-injector).
 Make sure you or your child know when and how to use it and what to do after you use it.
-You or your child should always have it handy.
+You or your child should always have two of them handy.
 You’ll need to use it in case of an allergic reaction.
 Check the expiration date and write it on your calendar, or sign up for automatic refills at your pharmacy.
 Make sure everyone in your family knows how to inject it.

 4. Have an Allergy Action Plan -- Talk to your doctor about what to do in case of an allergic reaction.
 Write down what foods you or your child are severely allergic to and what to do in case of a reaction.
 Keep a copy of the plan on file.
 If your child is allergic make sure your child’s school has copies and that their teachers know about it.
 If you’re allergic, have a plan at work.